 There is a presumption that the custodial parent pays their share “in-house” on the children, so no support order is made for the custodial parent.

-Calculating Child Support In Alabama For The Self-Employed
+Calculating Child Support for the Self-Employed

 For those that are self-employed, the court has a different way of calculating gross income.
 Be careful not to assume that Alabama courts will allow the same deductions as the IRS.
 They will not.
 Instead, you may have very few deductions and a much higher gross income than you would for tax purposes.
 You should speak with an attorney for more information on your obligation if you are self-employed.